 From what has been written, it is clear that the way to avoid penalization is simple;

-No less important is to focus on the technical SEO aspects, creating an optimized structure for the site, which allows high performance even for mobile navigation.
+Focusing on the technical SEO aspects is no less important than creating an optimized structure for the site, which allows high performance even for mobile navigation.

 Penalized Website: How to Get out of Penalties